lagoon-examples/typo3-example/README.md

 * Typo3
 * PHP 8.3
 * NGINX
-* MariaDB 10.11
+* MySQL 8.0

 ## Important files
 * `./.lagoon.yml`

 ## Settings

-In this example we're assuming we're running with a Mariadb database.
+In this example we're assuming we're running with a MySQL database.
-As such, if you look in the `config/system/additional.php` and `config/system/lagoon.additional.php` files you'll note that we dynamically set the Mariadb details.
+As such, if you look in the `config/system/additional.php` and `config/system/lagoon.additional.php` files you'll note that we dynamically set the MySQL details.

-Furthermore, you'll notice that